nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/administration.md

 When you are using an external directory for users management, the Edit button is not displayed as you cannot edit the users' properties (managed directly from the directory).
 {{/callout}}

-To modify a user's properties, go to the **Administration** menu > **Users & Groups**.
+To modify a user's properties, go to the **Administration** menu&nbsp;> **Users & Groups**.
 Search a user and click on the user's name to open his or her card.
 Edit it by modifying the fields in the modification form.

 #### Changing a User's Password